 1. Home Office

 If you use all or a portion of your home to run your business, you may be able to deduct a portion of your mortgage or rent, utilities, property taxes, repairs, and other expenses.
 You can use the simplified option, which allows for $5 per square foot that is used “exclusively and regularly” for business (up to 300 square feet), or you may use the percentage method.
 For example, if your business space is approximately 5% of your total home’s square footage, you can deduct 5% of your home’s expenses.
 Check out IRS Publication 587 for more information on this type of deduction.

 Do you pay rent or mortgage for office space outside your home?
 If so, you can deduct this expense on Schedule C (Form 1040).
 This could include storage units, workshops, and other facilities not located in your home.

 3. Office Supplies & Equipment

 Office supplies, such as paper, ink toner, and shipping envelopes are a deductible expense.
-Be sure to retain receipts and keep them separate from any purchased for personal use.
+Be sure to keep receipts separate from any purchased for personal use.
 You can also deduct equipment used to run your business.
 Use Form 4562 to calculate the depreciation of computers, printers, and other office equipment.